 What makes a beach a beach?

-- The crest of a low berm that rises above the high-tide line marking a transition from backshore to foreshore (or forebeach, or beach face).
+The highest point on a low berm that is located behind the high tide line and denotes the transition from the backshore to the foreshore (or forebeach, or beach face).

 St Kilda Beach

 With its wide stretch of sand, St. Kilda Beach in Port Phillip Bay is a popular destination for locals and visitors alike who are looking to enjoy a day at the beach.
 Strolling along the St. Kilda Pier is a great way to take in spectacular views of the cityscape and sunsets.
 The marina has a ferry that goes to Williamstown and Southbank and a tonne of boating facilities, including ramps.
 There are plenty of nearby parks and reserves with paths that are great for walking, rollerblading, and cycling, as well as places to picnic, grill out, and let the kids run wild.

 St. Kilda Beach is well-liked by both visitors and locals, who find it attractive because it is similar to Bondi Beach without the crowds and media presence.
 West Beach is a popular spot for a wide variety of water sports due to the lack of waves that makes it an attractive location for kite surfers and paddle boarders.
 Both the palm trees and the wide boardwalk that lines the beach are frequented by cyclists and other wheeled intruders.
 Strolling around on the beach at St. Kilda is great because not only is Luna Park nearby, but so are a number of trendy eateries and bars.

 The beach at Port Melbourne is just 3.7 kilometres from the Crowne Plaza Melbourne, making it a convenient day trip destination.
 It is one of the few places where the aesthetic appeal of both the natural and industrial worlds coexist without making the scene look chaotic.
 The convenience of its proximity to the hotel makes day trips on the spur of the moment easy and convenient.